Welcome back, Rush Limbaugh and the cutting edge of societal evolution, right before your very eyes here on the EIB network.

 The idea that we have not been having a discussion on race in this country is absurd.

-Nobody wants to talk about, we're all very careful about it.
+Nobody wants to talk about it.

-But now we have the issue of Senator Obama's minister who has now rejected what he has had to say, but is race an issue, President Clinton.
+But now we have the issue of Senator Obama's minister who has now rejected what he has had to say.

 In every election, identity is a powerful pull.

-people tend to vote for people they identify with.
+People tend to vote for people they identify with.

 I had two women lawyers stop me when I was home briefly.

-I took my dog out for a walk.
+And I took my dog out for a walk.

 One came up to me with her 14-year-old son.

-And they identify with her.
+They identify with her.

 The most important thing is just to let it play itself out.